bartoszbogacz/kartomat/README.md

 - Multiple views sharing the same player.
 Change map of sockets from player->socket to socket->player

-- Abilityto reset game board
+- Ability to reset game board

 # Nive to have